reflectoring/reflectoring.github.io/_posts/2022-01-03-logical-ops-on-java-collections.md

 The `Collection` interface is the root interface of the collections framework hierarchy.

-Java does not provide direct implementations of the `Collection` interface but provides implementations of its subinterfaces like List, Set, and Queue.
+Java does not provide direct implementations of the `Collection` interface but provides implementations of its subinterfaces like `List`, `Set`, and `Queue`.
 While the official documentation of the [Java Collection Interface](https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html) is the go-to guide for everything related to collections, here we will look at some examples of performing common logical operations like addition (joining), subtraction (difference), union, and the intersection between two or more collections.

-## Joining Two Collections (Addition)
+## Adding one Collection to Another

 Let us start with the simplest of all: addition or joining two collections.
 ![adding two collections](/assets/img/posts/logical-ops-java-coll/add.png)